poult-lab/daily-word/english_words_ learning.md

 "if you incur sth unpleasant, you are in a situation in which you have to deal with it"

-[v] You risk incurring bank charges if you exceed your **overdraft limit**./As soon as the state of an instance changes to `shutting-down` or `terminated`, you stop incurring charges for that instance.
+[v] You risk incurring bank charges if you exceed your **overdraft limit**./As soon as the state of an instance changes to `shutting-down` or `terminated`, you stop incurring charges for that instance./**Stopped instances don't incur charges**, but Elastic IP addresses or EBS volumes attached to those instances do.

 "if you incur costs, you have to pay them"